Roma Logo

 Roma emblem

-The main element of Roma’s visual identification is the she-wolf feeding Romulus and Remus.
-According to the legend, one of these twins grew up and founded the city that later became Italy’s capital.
-Moreover, the logo doesn’t merely depict mythical characters but the famous statue of Lupa Capitolina.
-Its original is kept in the Capitoline Museums, and numerous copies are scattered worldwide.
+The main element of Roma’s visual identification is the she-wolf nursing Romulus and Remus.
+According to legend, one of these twins grew up and founded the city that later became the capital of Italy.
+Moreover, the logo features not just mythical characters but the famous statue of Lupa Capitolina.
+Its original is kept in the Capitoline Museum, and numerous copies are scattered around the world.

-Hence, the football team’s emblem is directly connected with the cultural and historical heritage of its homeland.
-It’s the most “Roman” thing that the designers could have come up with.
+Thus, the emblem of the football team is directly linked to the cultural and historical heritage of its homeland.
+This is the most “Roman” thing the designers could come up with.

-The modern emblem uses the same font as was used from 2013 to 2016.
-Both the letters in the word “Roma” and the digits in the club’s founding year have long, thin serifs.
+In the modern emblem, the same font is used as in the period from 2013 to 2016.
+Both the letters in the word “Roma” and the numbers in the club’s founding year have long, thin serifs.
 Apparently, this is one of the versions of the Roman capital font.

 Roma symbol

-As for the color selection, the football team remains faithful to its traditions.
-The current logo, like many others, contains two main colors: red and yellow.
+As for the choice of color, the football team remains true to its traditions.
+The current logo, like many others, contains two primary colors: red and yellow.

-Now they are complemented by black and gray, which were needed to highlight some elements.
+Now, they are complemented by black and gray, which were needed to highlight certain elements.

 Roma color codes